RilDev/gh-packages/README.md

 You can read about semantic versioning here: [semver.org](https://semver.org/)

 __Patch Update:__ A patch is used to indicate a small change like a bug fix or an improvement to the documentation.
-For instance, asuming the current version is `0.0.3`, if I update the `readme.md` file, I will do a patch update.
+For instance, assuming the current version is `0.0.3`, if I update the `readme.md` file, I will do a patch update.
 The new version would be `0.0.4`.

-By default, `gh-packages` will perform a pacth update.
+By default, `gh-packages` will perform a patch update.

 ```
 gh-packages